 2) read through the airbnb FAQs thoroughly!
 Hosts with popular listings are busy people and we appreciate it when prospective guests ask questions unique to their travel situation and/or the listing in question.
 We appreciate less those that ask us general airbnb questions that are answered already in the FAQs;

 3) please, please, please thoroughly read through my listing(s).
-I assure you that your questions about parking, check in/out, etc. have been included in the listing(s);
+I assure you that your questions about parking, public transportation, check in/out, etc. have been included in the listing(s);

 4) since you may have few/no reviews, hosts like me must make a guess as to what sort of guest(s) you might be (and some hosts won't even consider people new to airbnb).
 In the absence of a review, you might consider the following to ensure I (other hosts) will feel comfortable approving your request: